Spoiler alert: it has to do with using the power of desire.

 How to finally know what you want by jumpstarting your desire in 5 not-so-simple steps

-Because our desire-muscle has atrophied so much due to lack of use, we’ll have to jumpstart the whole thing (mixing metaphors here but you hopefully get what I mean by that).
+Because our desire-muscle has atrophied due to lack of use, we’ll have to jumpstart the whole thing (mixing metaphors here but you hopefully get what I mean).